diku-dk/futhark-website/blog/2016-04-20-futhark-and-pygame.rst

    </video>
    <p style="font-style: italic; margin-top: 0;">Direct link: <a href="/static/mandelbrot-2016.04.20.webm">mandelbrot-2016.04.20.webm</a></p>

-In the end of the video, I switch to Numpy's internal Mandelbrot generator.
+In the end of the video, I switch to NumPy's internal Mandelbrot generator.

-Finally, there's the HotSpot 2D Heat Equation GUI.
+Finally, there is the HotSpot 2D Heat Equation GUI.
 You can see its performance `here </performance.html#hotspot-futhark-rodinia>`_.
 This visualisation is pretty silly.